 Banks in Malaysia, some of which are the largest in Southeast Asia, offer a comprehensive range of banking and financial services.
-The country’s financial institutions are governed by Bank Negara Malaysia, which was established in 1959.
-It serves as the country’s central bank that is responsible for promoting monetary and financial stability.
+The country’s financial institutions are governed by the Bank Negara Malaysia, which was established in 1959.
+It serves as the country’s central bank, responsible for promoting monetary and financial stability.

 Moody’s Investors Service gives a stable outlook for banks in Malaysia.
 The rating agency’s outlook is driven by the stability of the operating environment, as well as the banks’ asset quality and profitability.
 Also, the six Malaysian banks rated by Moody’s showed financial growth in 2017 and are likely to improve in other aspects in 2018.

 For anyone considering a banking career in Malaysia, this list of top banks in Malaysia is a helpful guide on where to start.
 To learn more, see our list of financial institutions.